 In my succeeding vignettes, I will share more of my own journey with depression during my years as a broadcast journalist and a journalism professor.
 I will also approach depression from the perspective of young broadcasters, from mistakes managements make in recognizing warning signs of and possible interventions for emotional illness, and proposals to the entire industry on how to deal with a real illness that affects more people in television than anyone cares to admit.

-Nearly a year ago, Robin Williams died from the extreme ravages of emotional depression.
+Robin Williams died from the extreme ravages of emotional depression.
+We talked about mental illness for a short while because he was Robin Williams.

 We should not need the death of an international celebrity to have an intelligent, sensitive and open dialogue about emotional illness—-including its potential impact on television newsrooms.